viromelab/tracespipe/README.md

 </p>
 <br>

+The previous image shows the architecture of TRACESPipe, where the green line stands for the mitochondrial human line.
 This pipeline has been tested in Illumina HiSeq and NovaSeq platforms.

 ## 2. Installation ##